KHa321Z/Assembly-VSCode-Configuration/README.md

 ![Tasks](https://github.com/KHa321Z/Assembly-VSCode-Configuration/blob/main/misc/tasks.png)
 4. The Selected `Task` will then run.

-**Heads Up:** For the **Running and Debugging Tasks** the DOSBox window will open once for Assembling the Code after which it will close and once again open to continue with Running or Debugging the Assembly File.
+**Heads Up:** For the `Running and Debugging Tasks` the DOSBox window will open once for Assembling the Code after which it will close and once again open to continue with Running or Debugging the Assembly File.
+So don't get Scared with the sudden Pop-ups hehe.

 ### Note:
 This configuration has been designed for students studying **COAL** course at **FAST-NUCES**.
 For **Notepad++** version you can refer to this link [here](https://github.com/ASD0x41/Assembly-Programming-Package/tree/main).
 Share this Repo if you find it useful >_<